psyonicinc/ah-ros2-urdf-viewer/README.md

 # Ability Hand ROS2 URDF Viewer

-This pulls the latest URDF from the ability-hand-api repository and converts it to a ROS2 friendly format.
+This repo has a Docker Compose / Dockerfile which pulls the latest URDF from the ability-hand-api repository and converts it to a ROS2 friendly format, and launches it using RVIZ.

 ## Installing docker

+### Linux

 Docker installation instructions for various linux distributions can be found [here](https://docs.docker.com/engine/install/) Ensure you do the